datajoint/datajoint-github-page/gettingstarted.md

 	When the default value is provided, tuples may be inserted without specifying that attribute and the default value will be inserted.
 String values and enum values must be enclosed in double quotes `""`.

-	When the special value of `null` is specified as the default, the the attribute is specified as _nullable_.
+	When the special value of `null` is specified as the default, the attribute is specified as _nullable_.
 If a tuple is inserted without specifying that field, the value will be missing.
 For string attributes, instead of specifying null, consider defaulting to `""`.
 An empty string and null are two different things but empty strings are usually easier to work with.
 Primary key fields cannot be nullable.

 	The special value `CURRENT_TIMESTAMP` can be used as the default of `timestamp` fields, which is commonly used to timestamp the data.